 In addition, the Russian Federal Antimonopoly Service (“FAS”) supervises the Russian market in general regarding monopolistically high or low prices establishment by manufacturers (including drug manufacturers) which is a violation of Russian antimonopoly laws.
-In its official Statement of 10.02.2016 (“Statement”) FAS clarified definitions of monopolistically high and low prices:
+Definitions of monopolistically high and low prices are provided in Art.
+6-7 of the Federal law dd 26.07.2006 No. 135-FZ “On protection of competition”.
+Besides, in its official Statement dd 10.02.2016 (“Statement”) FAS clarifies the definitions of monopolistically high and low prices as follows:

-- Monopolistically low price of goods is the price, which is (1) below the amount necessary for the production and sale of such goods, expenses and profits; and (2) lower the price formed in competitive conditions at the comparable commodity market (if such market exists in Russia or abroad).
+- Monopolistically low price of goods is the price that is (1) below the amount necessary for the production and sale of such goods, expenses, and profits; and (2) lower the price formed in competitive conditions at the comparable commodity market (if such market exists in Russia or abroad).

-- Monopolistically drug high price of goods is the price, which is (1) above the amount necessary for the production and sale of such goods, expenses and profits; and (2) above the price formed in competitive conditions at the commodity market comparable in composition of buyers or sellers of goods, conditions of goods circulation, conditions of access to the commodity market, state regulation, including taxation and customs and tariff regulation (if such market exists in Russia or abroad).
+- Monopolistically high price of goods is the price that is (1) above the amount necessary for the production and sale of such goods, expenses and profits; and (2) above the price formed in competitive conditions at the commodity market comparable in the composition of buyers or sellers of goods, conditions of goods circulation, conditions of access to the commodity market, state regulation, including taxation and customs and tariff regulation (if such market exists in Russia or abroad).

 9. In case of reference price based on a basket of countries, what countries are included?